Career and Technical Education

-- opportunities to earn a recognized industry credential or certificate, and
+- opportunities to earn a recognized industry credential or certificate

 - preparation for post-secondary opportunities.

-RCSD offers numerous CTE programs including: Advertising, Automotive Technology, Construction, Culinary, Information Technology, Manufacturing, Teaching and Learning, TV & Video Production, and Vision Care, to name a few.
-Check back often as new CTE programs are currently being developed.
+RCSD currently offers numerous CTE programs including: Advertising, Automotive Technology, Construction, Culinary, Information Technology, Manufacturing, Teaching and Learning, TV & Video Production, and Vision Care.
+More CTE programs are currently under development.